-For the IP address, SubNet mask and router/gateway parameters, the entries are stored per ETHERNET port (X1, X2).
+For the IP address, SubNet mask and router/gateway parameters, the entries are stored per ETHERNET port.

-The Hostname and Domain parameters are stored according to the LIFO principle (Last In First Out).
+The Hostname and Domain parameters are each stored according to the LIFO principle (Last In First Out).
 The settings from the last DHCP offer received are always used.

 The DNS and NTP Server parameters are stored centrally for global use.
-All transmitted parameters are saved.
+All transmitted parameters are stored.

-4.1.5.2 DHCP Server
+5.1.4.2 DHCP Server